-If you want to learn the guitar and reach an advanced and/or a professional level of playing, it is good to know that you’re in for a long term game.
+If you want to learn the guitar and progress to an advanced and/or professional level, you should be aware that it will be a long process.

-A short cut that does away with a lot of guitar practice, and for a long period of time, simply does not exist.
+A shortcut that does away with regular guitar practice, and for a long period of time, simply does not exist.

 That said, if done right practicing the guitar is by no means “hard work”.

-Rather, it’s an exciting journey that gives you numerous benefits along the way.
+In addition, it is not something that will take years of practice to start producing results.
+Instead, it’s an exciting journey that will provide you with numerous benefits along the way.

 My first two years of learning the guitar were a struggle and very frustrating.